WinVector/vtreat/README.md

 In application we suggest splitting your data into three sets: one for building vtreat encodings, one for training models using these encodings, and one for test and model evaluation.

+'vtreat' is supplied by [Win-Vector LLC](http://www.win-vector.com) under a GPL-3 license, without warranty.

-The purpose of `vtreat` library is to reliably prepare data for supervised machine learning.
+The purpose of 'vtreat' library is to reliably prepare data for supervised machine learning.
 We try to leave as much as possible to the machine learning algorithms themselves, but cover most of the truly necessary typically ignored precautions.
-The library is designed to produce a `data.frame` that is entirely numeric and takes common precautions to guard against the following real world data issues:
+The library is designed to produce a 'data.frame' that is entirely numeric and takes common precautions to guard against the following real world data issues:

 -   Categorical variables with very many levels.

     We re-encode such variables as a family of indicator or dummy variables for common levels plus an additional [impact code](http://www.win-vector.com/blog/2012/07/modeling-trick-impact-coding-of-categorical-variables-with-many-levels/) (also called "effects coded" in Jacob Cohen, Patricia Cohen, *Applied Multiple Regression/Correlation Analysis for the Behavioral Sciences*, 2nd edition, 1983).
 This allows principled use (including smoothing) of huge categorical variables (like zip-codes) when building models.
-This is critical for some libraries (such as `randomForest`, which has hard limits on the number of allowed levels.
+This is critical for some libraries (such as 'randomForest', which has hard limits on the number of allowed levels.

 -   Novel categorical levels).